Circle actions and geometric quantisation: Introduction

 Geometric quantisation tries to associate a Hilbert space to a symplectic manifold via a complex line bundle.
 Although it is possible to describe the canonical quantisation using this language, most of the difficulties arise when one tries to mimic this procedure for symplectic manifolds which are not naturally cotangent bundles.
 Those appear in the context of reduction and are far from being artificial mathematical models.

-The first difficulty is to isolate in a global way position and momentum, in order to define wave functions as sections of a complex line bundle over the symplectic manifold.
-The second issue, that will not be address here, is how to define a Hilbert structure; however, all examples treated in this paper have a natural one.
+The first difficulty is to isolate in a global way position and momentum, in order to define wave functions from sections of a complex line bundle over the symplectic manifold.
+This is done by introducing polarisations, which, roughly speaking, are lagrangian foliations.
+The second issue, that will not be addressed here, is how to define a Hilbert structure; however, all examples treated in this article have a natural one.

-As suggested by Kostant, wave functions will be associated to elements of higher cohomology groups and the quantum phase space will be built from these groups.
-Although the honest-to-goodness quantum phase space will not be constructed.
+Usually, the quantum phase space is constructed using global sections of the line bundle which are flat along the polarisation.
+In case these global sections do not exist, Kostant suggested to associate quantum states to elements of higher cohomology groups, and to built the quantum phase space from these groups: by considering cohomology with coefficients in the sheaf of flat sections.

-At least two approaches can be used to compute the cohomology groups: \v{C}ech and de Rham.
-The results of Hamilton \cite{Ha} and Hamilton and Miranda \cite{HaMi} are based on a \v{C}ech approach.
-Here a de Rham approach, as in \cite{Sni,JHR}, is used: by finding a resolution for the sheaf, as suggested in \cite{HaMi}.
+At least two approaches can be used to compute these cohomology groups: \v{C}ech and de Rham.
+The results of Hamilton \cite{Ha} and Hamilton and Miranda \cite{HaMi} are based on a \v{C}ech approach, this article takes the de Rham point of view, by finding a resolution for the sheaf.
+Following Kostant \cite{Sni,JHR}, a resolution for the sheaf of flat sections can be obtained by twisting the sheaves relative to the foliated complex induced by the polarisation with the sheaf of flat sections.

-This paper follows closely Rawnsley's ideas \cite{JHR} and explores the existence of circle actions to provide an alternative proof for the theorems of \'{S}niatycki \cite{Sni} and Hamilton \cite{Ha}.
+This article follows closely Rawnsley's ideas \cite{JHR} and explores the existence of circle actions, in the particular case of real polarisations, to provide a different proof for the theorems of \'{S}niatycki \cite{Sni} and Hamilton \cite{Ha}.
 The tools developed here highlight and unravel the role played by symplectic circle actions in known results in geometric quantisation.
 Not only that, this approach casts some light on a conjecture about the contributions coming from focus-focus type of singularities.

+The rest of the article is organised as follows.
+Section 2 introduces the basic definitions of geometric quantisation.
+Section 3 summarises relevant results about a resolution of the sheaf of flat sections.
+Section 4 explores the existence of circle actions: it further develops results from \cite{JHR} and it contains the main tools of this article.
+Section 5 presents the important notion of Bohr-Sommerfeld leaves.
+In section 6 the tools developed in section 4 are used to compute the geometric quantisation of local and semilocal models, in particular near a focus-focus singularity and fibre.
+Finally, using the results of section 4 and 6, section 7 provides an alternative proof for \'{S}niatycki's \cite{Sni} and Hamilton's \cite{Ha} theorem.

-Throughout this paper and otherwise stated, all the objects considered will be $C^\infty$; manifolds are real, Hausdorff, paracompact and connected; $C^\infty(V)$ denotes the set of complex valued functions over $V$; and the units are such that $\hbar=1$.
+Throughout this article and otherwise stated, all the objects considered will be $C^\infty$; manifolds are real, Hausdorff, paracompact, and connected; $C^\infty(V)$ denotes the set of complex-valued functions over $V$; and the units are such that $\hbar=1$.